YaredBM/Parallel-Monte-Carlo-Simulation-for-Pi-Calculation/README.md

 •	Performance tuning for parallel simulations.

-Main class explanation
+Main class Explanation

 Using the Monte Carlo method, the given C++ implementation calculates Pi's value.
-The main function invokes the calculatePi function to estimate Pi, specifies the number of points (numPoints) to generate for the simulation, seeds the random number generator with the current time, and prints the result.
-The calculatePi function creates a unit square with random points, determines if each point is inside a quarter circle, and then estimates Pi using the ratio of points inside the circle to all of the points.
+The "main" function invokes the "calculatePi" function to estimate Pi, specifies the number of points ("numPoints") to generate for the simulation, seeds the random number generator with the current time, and prints the result.
+The "calculatePi" function creates a unit square with random points, determines if each point is inside a quarter circle, and then estimates Pi using the ratio of points inside the circle to all of the points.

+Parallel Version Class Explanation

+In this instance, the given C++ application uses OpenMP for parallel processing along with the Monte Carlo approach to estimate the value of Pi.
+Using parallel threads, the "calculatePi" function creates random points inside a unit square and determines if each point is inside a quarter circle.
+To guarantee diverse random values, the random number generator is seeded differently for each thread.
+The count of points inside the circle is correctly accumulated across all threads thanks to the "#pragma omp for reduction(+:insideCircle)" directive.
+The primary function calls "calculatePi", sets the number of points, seeds the random number generator, and outputs the estimated Pi value.
+This parallel strategy makes use of several CPU cores in an effort to increase performance.